Aravaipa Canyon East: A Pictorial

 Saturday Mid-Morning.
 Hiking Aravaipa Canyon is really an exercise in hiking in Aravaipa Creek.
 There are no trails.
 We planned on getting wet, and we did.
 But as the day heated up, the cool water of the creek kept us comfortable.
 Ms. Karen plans to dress differently next time.
 (Bathingsuit optional)

 In order to hike the canyon, you must get Wilderness Hiking Permits from the BLM website.
 Permits are $5/person/day.
-The BLM only allows up to 50 people in the Canyon on any given day, 20 from the East side.
+The BLM only allows up to 50 people in the Canyon on any given day, 20 from the Eastside.
 We hiked for several hours and never saw another soul.
 What a delightful, truly wilderness experience.

 Having not been able to walk for years, I had a 3rd back surgery last November.
 More recently, I have been going to physical therapy twice a week for extreme lower back pain.
 My therapist suggested I use walking sticks which would promote a more upright position when hiking.
 I was skeptical, but days prior to our adventure, I acquired a pair from Summit Hut ($50).
 I was able to hike through the Creek for several hours pain-free.
 Amazing!
 I had to work at not getting too cocky.

 For the most part, the Creek was never deeper than knee-high, and mostly just ankle deep.
-Nevertheless, we were aware of the possibility of flash flood.
+Nevertheless, we were aware of the possibility of flash floods.
 Sometimes we passed driftwood that was at least 10 feet over our head.

 Aravaipa Canyon is home to a wide variety of critters, including coati, raccoon, deer, bear, & mountain lion.
-We saw many whitetail deer and some bear tracks.
+We saw a lot of whitetail deer and some bear tracks.
 When we were here last February, Ms. Karen was just beyond our car taking photographs when she spotted 2 bear cubs in the Creek about 30 yards away.
 I suggested that where there are cubs, Mama Bear can’t be far.
 Wisely, she jumped back in the car.
 Soon the cubs were out of sight.

 Recalling that incident, this time we brought 2 marine air horns ($14 ea.) to frighten away any creatures that might consider us lunch.
 But as we were hiking mostly in mid-day, we didn’t see much wildlife other than a Great Blue Heron that kept moving ahead of us most of the way.
 Plenty of tracks, though.